 This page describes basic information about working with projects, including what access is granted by various permissions, how collaboration works when editing projects simultaneously with other users, and how auto-saving works.

-- Read: Users with read access for a given organization/environment have these permissions.
-In addition, users with an expired subscription have these permissions:
+- Read: A user with either read access for a given organization/environment or an expired subscription has these permissions:

 - View the list of projects from the project index.